St. Mary’s County Circuit Courthouse

 The Court will order parties to supervised visitation when there are safety concerns of the non-custodial parent.

-The following three (3) agencies provide supervise visitation for the St. Mary’s County Circuit Court:
+The following two (2) agencies provide supervise visitation for the St. Mary’s County Circuit Court:

 Center for Children